Master of Public Administration - Law

 Format: Delivered entirely online or entirely face-to-face

 Results: Master of Public Administration with a concentration in Law

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-Features: The Law concentration enables MPA students to develop expertise and competency in key employment and constitutional law issues that are important knowledge and skill areas for many public and non-profit sector employers including negotiations, risk assessment, employment discrimination and fair employee treatment.
+Features: The Master of Public Administration with a focus in Law enables students to develop expertise in key employment and constitutional law issues.
+Gain knowledge and skills for public and non-profit sector employers, including negotiations, risk assessment, employment discrimination and fair employee treatment.

 - Study the impact of Judeo-Christian values in U.S. political history, structures of the U.S. Government and the influential thinkers who guided the U.S. experiment.

 - Study the components of a Christian worldview, and compare these components to the philosophical underpinnings of competing worldviews.